BaguaSys/tutorials/src/algorithms/bytegrad.md

 ## Algorithm

-Bagua's built-in low precision stochastic gradient algorithm does the following steps in each iteration.
+ByteGrad does the following steps in each iteration.
 Assume we have $m$ nodes and each node has $n$ GPUs.

 1. Calculate gradient $g_{ij}$ on the $i$-th node's $j$-th GPU for all $i,j$
 2. The first GPU on each *node* does a reduce operation to compute the average